noncehq/omnitable/README.md

 # Omnitable

-该项目为 monorepo，提供关于使用 omnitable 的环境配置以及组件本体，通过 git submodule 将该仓库添加到指定项目目录，然后在pakcage.json添加 pnpm 依赖，使用 pnpm soft link - "link: ./omnitable/core" 这样的形式来使用本地添加的 omnitable 子仓库。
+This project is a monorepo that provides environment configurations and component ontologies for using omnitable.
+Add this repository to a specific project directory via git submodule, then add pnpm dependencies in package.json, and use the local added omnitable sub-repository with a form like pnpm soft link - "link: ./omnitable/core".

+WIP🚧 on brance dev.